codeforsanjose/OSM-SouthBay/README.md

 To get started with OpenStreetMap, go to [openstreetmap.org](http://www.openstreetmap.org/) and create a free user account.
 Once you’ve logged in, zoom into your neighborhood and click the “Edit” button at the top of the page.
 Spend a few minutes completing the interactive tutorial to get a feel for editing, then dive in and add missing details to your neighborhood.
 If you’d rather edit from your phone, download [Vespucci](https://vespucci.io/) for Android or [Go Map!!](https://apps.apple.com/app/id592990211) for iOS.
 To contribute while you’re out and about, download [StreetComplete](https://github.com/streetcomplete/StreetComplete/) for Android and answer questions about your surroundings, or download [Mapillary](https://www.mapillary.com/mobile-apps) for Android or iOS and capture street-level imagery that makes it easier to edit at home.

+If you’re interested in local history or genealogy, also check out OSM’s sister project, [OpenHistoricalMap]([https://www.openhistoricalmap.org/](https://www.openhistoricalmap.org/#map=12/37.3355/-121.8906)).
+It’s just getting off the ground but will eventually depict the evolution of places like San José over time.

 To get in touch with other Bay Area mappers and the broader U.S. mapper community, invite yourself to the [OSMUS Slack](https://slack.openstreetmap.us/) workspace and join the [#local-california](https://osmus.slack.com/archives/CCN1KJ76U) channel.
 There is also [a low-volume mailing list](https://lists.openstreetmap.org/listinfo/talk-us-sfbay/) and [additional documentation on the OSM Wiki](https://wiki.openstreetmap.org/wiki/Santa_Clara_County,_California).

 ## About Code for San José